-Temporary residence for the purpose of study
+Temporary residence for the purpose of studies (including PhD studies)

 Complete application consists of the following documents: